 Diana is very active in her community, connecting with several organizations and groups on missions such as getting urban farm animals allowed in city limits, moving healthy food into convenience stores, and connecting small farm owners to local businesses.
 She is also an advocate with Feeding America, the largest hunger relief organization in America, and a member of the South King County Food Access Working Group.

 Diana LOVES to talk about food and has spoken at several conferences including BlogHer Food 2010 and Blog Her 2011.
 Her goal when speaking is to inspire and encourage others to find their passions and to realize that healthy food can be accessible to everyone.

 About Eric Johnson:

 Eric Johnson is a web-implementer and videographer.
 He has created several websites and is the computer genius behind the webpage for Eating Richly, but his greatest passion is telling stories through video.

-Eric is also very active in his community, mentoring high school and middle school boys and encouraging bike riders of all ages to wear helmets.
+Eric is also very active in his community, mentoring college, high school and middle school boys and encouraging bike riders of all ages to wear helmets.
 He also makes a great sous chef both at home and during cooking classes.

 About Eric and Diana: